 If you successfully complete the courses in first and second year, you may progress to Honours (years 3 and 4).
 Your Honours courses are chosen from

-a wide range of options including
+a wide range of options including:

 - Christianity and bioethics

-- Religion in Modern Iran
+- Modern Judaism

-- Old Testament texts
+- New Testament texts

 - New Testament theology

 - Old Testament/Tanakh texts